mobinasri/flagger/README.md

 #### 3. Run Flagger
 The produced alignment file (in step 1) can be used as the input to Flagger.
 Flagger outputs a bed file with 5 labels; erroneous (Err), duplicated (Dup), haploid (Hap), collapsed (Col) and unkown (Unk).
-Any component other than "haploid" is pointing to unreliable blocks in assembly and unkown label is for the bases that couldn't be assigned confidently.
+Any component other than "haploid" is pointing to unreliable blocks in assembly and unkown label is for the bases that couldn't be assigned confidently to the other components (for example when assigned blocks are extremely short).
 These components are explained in detail [here](https://github.com/mobinasri/flagger/tree/main/docs/flagger#2-coverage-distribution-and-fitting-the-mixture-model).

 More information about Flagger is available [here](https://github.com/mobinasri/flagger/tree/main/docs/flagger)